samjones00/docs/docs/_documentation/js-utils.md

 #### Immutable and Comparable

-Unlike C#'s LINQ Expressions which can't be compared for equality, Template Expressions are both Immutable and Comparable which can be used in caches and compared to determine if 2 Expressions are equivalent, e.g:
+Unlike C#'s LINQ Expressions which can't be compared for equality, #Script Expressions are both Immutable and Comparable which can be used in caches and compared to determine if 2 Expressions are equivalent, e.g:

 ```csharp